Wisconsin Mental

 Health Forums

-Join us for a virtual five-part forum series!
+Join us for a virtual six-part forum series!

 This series will identify the inequalities that diverse and marginalized groups face in the Behavioral Health System and share concepts of how to improve their experiences when seeking treatment.